2020 Hong Kong national security law: Hong Kong

 Already after the passage of the NPCSC decision on 22 May, Hong Kong citizens began looking for ways to emigrate and leave Hong Kong, feeling that the law would fundamentally damage their rights of expression and freedom.
 Ten times the usual number of web searches about emigration were recorded after the decision was announced.
 Following the British announcement that it would open a route to British citizenship for Hong Kongers born under British rule, a spike in interest in properties in the United Kingdom, Australia, and Canada occurred.

 Reuters held a poll of local opinion towards the law, in June before it was implemented.
 The result showed that a majority of Hong Kongers opposed the law, with 49% strongly opposing it and 7% somewhat opposing it.
 About a third of Hong Kongers said they supported the law, with 27% strongly supporting it and 7% somewhat supporting it.
-Reuters conducted another poll after the law was implemented in late August.
-Which showed that 60% of the respondents opposed the law and a little bit over 31% supported the law.
+Reuters conducted another poll after the law was implemented in late August, which showed that 60% of respondents opposed the law and slightly over 31% supported the law.

 The Hong Kong Research Association interviewed 1,097 adult citizens by telephone on 2–5 July.
 66% of the respondents support the National People's Congress Standing Committee's enactment of the "Hong Kong National Security Law" and its implementation in Hong Kong in Annex III of the Basic Law, while 31% do not support it; the survey also shows that 47% of the respondents believe The "Hong Kong National Security Law" has a positive impact on Hong Kong's prospects, 32% of the respondents have no impact, and 17% think it has a negative impact.

-The One Country, Two Systems Research Center also conducted a telephone sampling survey at the end of May and successfully interviewed 963 adult Hong Kong citizens living in Hong Kong, with an error of no more than plus or minus 3.2%.
-The first question is: "Do you think Hong Kong is responsible for safeguarding the country's security?"
-74% of those who answered "Responsible", 16.6% of "No responsibility", and 9.5% of "Don't know/difficult to tell".
+The One Country Two Systems Research Institute, a pro-Beijing think tank, conducted a telephone sampling survey in May 2020 and interviewed 963 adult citizens in Hong Kong.
+The institution reported that to the question "Do you think Hong Kong is responsible for safeguarding the country's security?", 74% of those who answered "Responsible", 16.6% of "No responsibility", and 9.5% of "Don't know/difficult to tell".

 On 1 June, a pro-Beijing group claimed it had gathered more than 2.9 million signatures supporting the legislation, through a website and street booths.
 Around the same time, the heads of the governing council of Hong Kong's eight publicly funded universities jointly backed Beijing's plan to impose a national security law on the city, specifically "the introduction of legislation which prohibits criminal acts that threaten the existence of the state".